TRY OUR FREE APP

 This book genre is characterized by elements of magic or the supernatural and is often inspired by mythology or folklore.
 In high fantasy — one that’s set in an entirely fictional world — these magical elements are at the forefront of the plot, as in Trudi Canavan’s Black Magician trilogy.
 In low fantasy or magical realism, however, magic is subtly woven into an otherwise familiar, real-world setting.
 You can delve into fantasy’s many subgenres to get to know your Arcanepunk from your Flintlock, and find your book’s home!

-Pro tip for writing fantasy: To make your world feel real and functional, make sure it’s grounded in rules — an internal rationale, so to speak, encompassing everything from the workings of your society to your magic system.
+Pro tip for writing fantasy: To make your world feels real and functional, make sure it’s grounded in rules — an internal rationale, so to speak, encompassing everything from the workings of your society to your magic system.

 Science Fiction

 Though science fiction and fantasy are often considered two sides of the same (speculative fiction) coin, sci-fi is distinguished by its preoccupation with real or real-feeling science.
 Lots of sci-fi is set in the distant future, which makes it a seedbed for stories about time travel and space exploration.
 But your science fiction novel doesn’t need to be inspired by “hard” science like physics and astronomy.
-Some of the books in this genre reflect on “soft” sciences, such as sociology and anthropology, to predict the future of the human race — more on that next!Book genres | Science Fiction Covers
+Some popular works in this genre reflect on “soft” sciences, such as sociology and anthropology, to predict the future of the human race — more on that next!Book genres | Science Fiction Covers

 Dystopian

 A popular genre of science fiction, dystopian novels offer a bleak and frightening vision of the future.
 Authors writing dystopias imagine a grim society, often in the aftermath of a disaster, facing things like oppressive governments, Black Mirror-esque technology, and environmental ruin.
-From widely popular series like The Hunger Games to critically-acclaimed classics like Nineteen Eighty-four, the enduring appeal of dystopian fiction lies in our burning desire to know where mankind is headed — and our perverse enjoyment of dark stories, so long as they aren’t actually happening to us.
+From widely popular series like The Hunger Games to critically-acclaimed classics like 1984, the enduring appeal of dystopian fiction lies in our burning desire to know where mankind is headed — and our perverse enjoyment of dark stories, so long as they aren’t actually happening to us.

 If you struggle to write consistently, sign up for our How to Write a Novel course to finish a novel in just 3 months.